 Speed reading and listening fluency (Sonia Millett)

-Reading and listening exercises for improving reading speed and listening fluency.
+Download speed reading courses and listening exercises for improving reading speed and listening fluency.

 Speed Readings are exercises designed to increase the speed of a student's reading.
 Their purpose is not to increase vocabulary size nor to improve reading comprehension.
 By testing speed reading in isolation from other learning objectives, students will gain more confidence, enjoyment, and success.
 Most of the material on this page was developed by Sonia Millett.